broadinstitute/cromwell/docs/tutorials/BCSIntro.md

-## Getting started on Alibaba Cloud
+## Getting started on Alibaba Cloud with the Batch Compute Service

 ### Prerequisites